Many people are skeptical about veganism because they’re worried about the potential chemicals in plant-based meat and burgers.

 All it means is keeping a closer eye on your macronutrient consumption to ensure you’re eating an appropriate balance of carbs, fats, and protein.

-I hope this cleared up any concerns you might have had about potential chemicals in plant-based meat and burgers.
+I hope this cleared up any health concerns you might have had about potential chemicals in plant-based meat and burgers.